 The technical product owner then arranges backlog items systematically in a technical flow and were prioritized.
 This is a classical example of how a technical product owner fits in and gets the job done technically irrespective of a single or multiple scrum team(s).

 The technical product owner isn't a defined role according to scrum or agile development approaches.
 It is a role that is developed as the need for one emerges.
 It is a need-based role with no clear job description or responsibilities.
 In fact, responsibilities are defined when the role is created.

 According to Scrum Guides, the scrum team has three members:

 - Scrum master

-Here is an example of a technical product owner job description:
+Here is a fragment of an example of a technical product owner job description:

-The requirements are simple and straightforward and look like the technical product owner will be working as both functional and technical product owner.
+The requirements are simple and straightforward.
+Based on the information shared, it seems like the technical product owner will be working as both functional and technical product owner.
 However, it is explicitly mentioned that the technical product owner must have a technical background.

 Here is another example where the technical product owner role is merged with a business analyst:

 These examples show how the role and responsibilities vary from organization to organization and project to project.
 Not all scrum teams have a technical product owner and the role is entirely need-based so the responsibilities are quite variable.

 In all cases, the technical product owner is a purely technical role and is always responsible for doing something that the existing product owner can’t do.
 The need for technical assistance emerges when the product owner is having some difficulty in maximizing product value and managing the product backlog efficiently.
 If things keep working normally, the team doesn’t need a technical product owner.